Syrian President Bashar al-Assad as seen in Damascus, Syria November 14, 2017..

 (photo credit: SANA/HANDOUT VIA REUTERS)

-“Why do they threaten in this way?
-This is panic.
-This is a kind of hysterical feeling, because they are losing ‘the dear ones’, Al Nusra and ISIS.
-That is why Israel [has been] panicking recently, and we understand their feeling,” Assad said.
+“Now why do they threaten in this way?
+This is panic, this is a kind of hysterical feeling, because they are losing their dear ones: Al Nusra and ISIS.
+That's why Israel is panicking recently.”

 "They came to Iraq with no legal basis, and look what happened to them.
 They have to learn the lesson.
 Iraq is no exception, and Syria is no exception.
 People will not accept foreigners in this region anymore," he said.